 Disability pension claims do not just protect your paycheck—they protect your peace of mind.
 When your health or an on-the-job injury forces you out of work, you deserve a legal team that understands the system inside and out.

 At Fusco, Brandenstein & Rada, P.C., we are proud to help New York’s public workers get the disability retirement benefits they have worked hard for.
-Whether you are applying for the first time or trying to challenge a denial, we are ready to step in and help.
+Whether you are applying for the first time or trying to challenge a denial, we are ready to step in and help with our years of experience.
 Call us at 516-496-0400 or contact us online to set up a consultation.
 You can also check out more about our disability work here.
+Get directions to our office on Google Maps.